assualduaa/AI-basedLeadGenerationSystem-Abudhabi/README.md

 - Are VAT-registered (or likely to be)
 - Are not visibly using a compliant e-invoicing system
-- Would benefit from onboarding to **Flick** — an FTA-accredited e-invoicing Accredited Service Provider (ASP)
+- Would benefit from onboarding to  — an FTA-accredited e-invoicing Accredited Service Provider (ASP)

 ---